Locxter/inkscape-default-template/README.md

-# Inkscape template
+# Inkscape configuration

 ## Overview

-This repository includes my personal Inkscape template (1920x1080 pixel page with all alignment tools activated) and a script to install it on Linux.
+This repository includes my personal Inkscape configuration (1920x1080 pixel page with all alignment tools activated) and a script to install it on Linux.

 ## How to install it on Linux